bitst0rm-pub/Formatter/README.md

 - Text-to-Image:

   Third-party plugins often rely on a headless browser to generate images, making the process very time-consuming.
 Consequently:

     - `"recursive_folder_format"` will not be implemented or is disabled.
     - `"new_file_on_format"` will not be implemented or is disabled.
     - Outputs are available only in `PNG` format as Sublime Text only supports `PNG`, `JPG`, and `GIF` images.

-_Formatter in action: Text-to-Text..._
+_Formatter in action: Text-to-Text fashion..._

 ![Formatter](https://raw.githubusercontent.com/bitst0rm-pub/meta/master/formatter/screenshot1.png)

-_Formatter in action: Text-to-Image..._
+_Formatter in action: Text-to-Image fashion..._

 ![Formatter](https://raw.githubusercontent.com/bitst0rm-pub/meta/master/formatter/screenshot2.png)